Saturday, September 6, 2025

 What is Equation of State (EOS) ?

-Van Der Waals equation takes into account these two features of a real gas by incorporate certain correction factors in the pressure and volume terms of the ideal gas equation.
+Van Der Waals equation takes these into account by introducing certain factors in the ideal equation of state in terms of pressure and volume.

-This equation is cubic in volume and it gives three real roots below the critical temperature.
+Van Der Waals equation of state is cubic in volume and it gives three real roots below the critical temperature.

 At saturation pressure, smallest and the largest roots represents the molar volumes of saturated liquid and saturated vapour respectively.